 Immediately before the $\mu$ p closes down to 'sleep' mode, if there is a plug connected to the 8 pin RS 232 socket, then it will 'listen' for a command from the user for a period of about 1 second.
-During this time, preceded by an audible 'beep', any numeric character sent to the DataHog2 / MiniMet2 will cause it to enter terminal (or Main Menu) mode.
+During this time, preceded by an audible 'beep', any numeric character sent to the DataHog2+ will cause it to enter terminal (or Main Menu) mode.

 The datalogger is usually contained in a polycarbonate housing, which is sealed to IP 65.
 The sockets, when mated to a matching plug or blanking unit are also weatherproof to IP65.
-Some larger models have an aluminium housing, if many external sensor sockets are to be accommodated.